cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.python.md

 - *Type:* str

-The wirefilter expression used for traffic matching.
+Specify the wirefilter expression used for traffic matching.

-The API automatically formats and sanitizes this expression.
-This returns a normalized version that may differ from your input and cause Terraform state drift.
+The API automatically formats and sanitizes expressions before storing them.
+To prevent Terraform state drift, use the formatted expression returned in the API response.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#traffic ZeroTrustGatewayPolicy#traffic}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#traffic ZeroTrustGatewayPolicy#traffic}

 ---